muskaanwalia098/Calendar-Event-Entity-Extraction/README.md

 # Single inference
 result = infer("Meeting tomorrow at 3pm with the team")
 ```

-### API Deployment
-The trained model can be deployed as a REST API using FastAPI or served via Hugging Face Spaces for real-time calendar event extraction from natural language inputs.

 ---

 **Summary**: This project successfully implements a complete pipeline for fine-tuning SmolLM-360M on calendar event extraction, featuring sophisticated data augmentation, efficient LoRA/QLoRA training, comprehensive evaluation metrics, and a modular codebase ready for production deployment.